HL7/fhir-saner/fsh/ig-data/input/pagecontent/3_actors_and_transactions.md

 ### Actors
 The actors in this profile are described in more detail in the sections below.

-#### Measure Source

-The Measure Source Actor reports results for a single facility, collection of facilities
-        or aggragated data for a region

-TBD

-##### Measure Source Requirements
-1. 1.

 #### Measure Consumer
 The Measure Consumer provides access to aggregated or fine-grained data gathered from one or more Measure Sources.

+The Measure Consumer provides the ability to report on data from one or more Measure Sources.

+In the case of a single facility or organization the Measure Consumer is reporting the data at aggregated or varying levels of granularity using data extracted from a Measure Source.

 ##### Measure Consumer Requirements
 1. 1.

 #### Measure Intermediary
+The Measure Intermediary role aggregates data from multiple Measure Sources.
+Data from Measure Sources may be pulled in by the Intermediary, pushed to the Intermediary by the Measure Source, or may be pushed from a Measure Source via a dump.

+The dump options provides a Push or Pull mechanism to transfer non-FHIR data or FHIR bulk data.
+It is the responsibility of the Measure Intermediary to convert the dump data into FHIR data that can be served up to Measure Consumers in a format that is compliant with the requirements of a Measure Source.

+The Measure Intermediary may also provide the capabilities of a Measure Consumer to enable data to be reported at an aggregated level.

-The Measure Intermediary is a grouping of a Measure Source with a Measure Consumer.
+Th Measure Intermediary role may aggregate data from other Measure Intermediaries.
+Since the Intermediary is exposing a Measure Source capability this method allows data to be aggregated in a hierarchy such as:
+	- Group of Hospitals in an organization
+	- State Public Health
+	- National / Federal Agencies such as CDC or FEMA.

-This actor represents the composition of a [Measure Source](actors_and_transactions.html#measure-source) with a [Measure Source](actors_and_transactions.html#measure-source).
+This actor represents the composition of a [Measure Source](actors_and_transactions.html#measure-source) with a [Measure Consumer](actors_and_transactions.html#measure-consumer).

-#### Bridging between Incompatible Options
+##### Bridging between Incompatible Options
-A Measure Consumer that implements the Dump and Pull Options that is grouped with a Measure Source implementing the Push and API
+A Measure Intermediary that implements the Dump and Pull Options that is grouped with a Measure Source implementing the Push and API
-Options can be used as a bridge to adapt a Meaure Source implementing the Dump and Push options to communicate with a Measure Consumer implementing the API and Push options.
+Options can be used as a bridge to adapt a Measure Source implementing the Dump and Push options to communicate with a Measure
+Consumer implementing the API and Push options.

 ![Bridge](Bridge.svg)

+#### Measure Source
+The Measure Source Actor reports results for a single facility, collection of facilities or aggregated data for a region.

+In a single facility, or organization, the Measure Source Actor will compile data directly from the facility or organization source systems.

+A Measure Source may also exist in an Aggregator, Intermediary or Bridging role.
+In this guide we will use the term Intermediary to describe this role.

+A Measure Source provides the FHIR data that is used by a Measure Consumer.

+##### Measure Source Requirements
+1. 1.

 #### Measure Repository
-A Measure Consumer that implements the API Option and Push Option that is grouped with a Measure Source implementing the Pull and API
-Options is essentially the definition of a FHIR Server.
+A Measure Intermediary or Measure Consumer that implements the API Option and Push Option that is grouped with a Measure Source implementing the Pull and API options is essentially the definition of a FHIR Server.

 ![FHIR Server](FHIRServer.svg)